© FijiPocketGuide.com

 Wear a Sarong (Sulu)

-Both men and women should cover the knees.
-The most acceptable item of clothing to do this is with a sarong (otherwise known as a sulu in Fijian).
+Both men and women should cover their knees.
+The most acceptable item of clothing for this is a sarong (otherwise known as a sulu in Fijian).
 It’s best to have this prepared before going to a Fijian village.
 However, some Fijian village tours or homestay hosts will have spare sarongs to let you borrow.

 Cover Your Shoulders